stanford-msande233/spring25/index.md

 There will be a total of 7 or 8 problem sets.
 Problem sets must be submitted online through Gradescope [gradescope](https://www.gradescope.com/courses/486969/).

 Depending on their length, the total number of points in each set might vary.
 Each part of each problem will be graded as follows:
-* You will receive zero points if you do not attempt it.
+* You will receive zero points if you do not "substantially" attempt to solve the question.
-* If you attempt it, but there are either substantial methodological errors or major conceptual misunderstandings of the material, you will receive 2 points.
+* If you substantially attempt it, but there are either substantial methodological errors or major conceptual misunderstandings of the material, you will receive 2 points.
 * If you attempt it and there are no substantial methodological errors or major conceptual misunderstandings of the material, you will receive 3 points.

 We expect students who make a reasonable effort, even if not perfect, will receive 3 points.
 Receiving 2 points is intended to be a sign of significant comprehension issues and should only happen in cases where you haven’t been able to keep up with the material.
 Since you can get full credit without having been perfect, you should make sure to read the solutions to aid your comprehension of the material.